jonathan-politzki/jean-memory/STATUS.md

 ## Authentication Flow
 The application now supports Google authentication with proper API key handling.
 After authentication, user ID and API key are correctly passed to the frontend, and users can create and store notes that persist in the database.
 All services run via Docker Compose.

+## MCP Integration
+JEAN is now an "MCP first" application, implementing the full Model Context Protocol as defined by Anthropic.
+This allows seamless integration with Claude Desktop and IDE extensions like Cursor and VS Code.
+Users can:

+1. Authenticate with Google OAuth
+2. Receive personalized MCP configuration for their Claude Desktop and IDE extension
+3. Use AI assistants to access and manage their personal memory data
+4. Store and retrieve notes, GitHub data, and other context through standardized MCP tools and resources

+The MCP implementation provides:
+- Tool endpoints for note creation, search, and retrieval
+- GitHub integration for repositories and code search
+- Configuration resources for easy setup
+- Authentication middleware for secure access
+- Full SDK implementation based on official Anthropic specifications

 ## Development Mode
 For testing during development, the application includes fallbacks that allow: